 Millennials have surpassed baby boomers to become the largest consumer demographic, however with a deep mistrust of the system status quo born out of the financial crisis and an uncertainty regarding the future it is essential that brands are changing their paradigms to engage with this generation or risk becoming redundant.

 - Millennials think and do things differently from previous generations.
-However a lot of brands still treat & communicate with them as if they follow the previous norm.
-Those brands who don’t change their paradigms to meet Millennials needs will become redundant.
+However a lot of brands still treat and communicate with them as if they follow the previous norm.
+Those brands who don’t change their paradigms to meet Millennials' needs will become redundant.

-- They also feel cheated by previous generations both by them raiding and keeping assets
+- They also feel cheated by previous generations both by their raiding and keeping assets.

 - In addition they are very uncertain of the future.
 The old models of working, buying a house, working lives etc. have all changed.
 There are no precedents from the past to help guide them.

-- However they still have aspirations to get on; they don’t know how to do it however.
-Brands who can show them the way in this new world will be the winners both in the short & long term.
+- However they still have aspirations to get on but they don't know how to do it.
+Brands who can show them the way in this new world will be the winners both in the short and long term.

-- 7 out of 10 Millennials are social activities and over 75% demand more of brands, especially banks!
+- 7 out of 10 Millennials are "socially" active and over 75% demand more of brands, especially banks!